9 Stimulating Games for Brain Injury Patients That Enhance Recovery

 This exercises several cognitive skills at once, including:

-• memory to think of a word
+• memory to think of and remember a word until it is able to be played

 • strategy to find the best word for the most points